 Before I start though, I loved Games Workshop’s Necromunda, and I’ve done some “real” war gaming too, which I really enjoyed.
 That’s not what I’m talking about here, although those experiences are part of why I feel like I do about what miniatures represent.
 I’m also not saying anything about relative goodness only that the use of miniatures, or not, marks a distinct division in the type of experience you get from a roleplaying game.

-At the most fundamental level, when you represent yourself with a miniature, your point of view (POV) changes from first person, to third person.
+At the most basic level, when you represent yourself with a miniature, your point of view (POV) changes from first person, to third person.
 The focus shifts to the miniatures which represent the players like a piece in a game on a squared board.

 For example, a miniature is in an 80’ hallway either delineated with different coloured squares that the walls or perhaps with carefully crafted pieces of wall.
 They move their allotted number of squares per turn down the corridor until they come close enough for the GM to place the ogre figure into the round room at the end.